Stage 4 – Growth in Height Slows Down

 Muscles begin to develop.

-Shoulders begin to widen to give a typical male physique.
-The trunk region grows, but it is at a slower rate than the growth of the legs in stage 3.
+Shoulders begin to widen, giving a typical male physique.
+The trunk region grows, but at a slower rate than the legs in stage 3.

 Attitude

-Still tends toward extremes in mood, though this settles down a bit.
+Still tends toward extremes in mood, although this tendency has somewhat settled down.